greetclammy/adapt-to-current-view/README.md

 - [First Line is Title](https://github.com/greetclammy/first-line-is-title)

-Please ⭐️ this repository if you found the plugin helpful 😇
+Please ⭐️ the GitHub repository if you found the plugin helpful 😇